 From 1st October 2015, new legislation will come in force that will enable naloxone to be supplied to individuals by drug services without prescription to the people outlined above, but also to a named individual in a hostel (or other facility where drug users gather and might be at risk of overdose), which could be a manager or other staff.

 This means under the new law a drug treatment service could supply Naloxone to a hostel manager or outreach worker and they could then administer it in a lifesaving situation.
 Although the attempt to widen access to Naloxone is welcome, crucially (and somewhat disappointingly) what the new legislation doesn’t do is allow homelessness staff to dispense “take home Naloxone” in the same way treatment services can i.e. to users and carers etc. to use in the event of an overdose.
 Considering hostel/outreach staff are likely not to be present at the point of overdose, those critical minutes until they are could potentially be lost.

 The momentum gained by the changes in legislation appear to be a great opportunity for the estimated 50% of local authorities who do not currently provide Naloxone to invest in this life-saving drug.

 Homeless Link will be producing guidance and training for services around Naloxone in the coming months.
 If you work for a homelessness organisation, speak to your local authority about the availability, and importance of, Naloxone in your area.

 Talk To Us

-Gavin is an Innovation and Good Practice Project Manager, with responsibility for a range of initiatives including leading our National Day Centres Project, as well as projects around employment, and digital and financial inclusion.
+Gavin was our innovation and good practice project manager, with responsibility for a range of initiatives including leading our National Day Centres Project, as well as projects around employment, and digital inclusion and substance misuse.